rp8081/Session-5/README.md

 # Session-5

-In this assignment, We will include following for  mnist prediction and observe if it can improve the prediction  :- image normalization
+In this assignment, We will include following for  mnist prediction and observe if it can improve the prediction  :-

-  L2 regularization
-  ReLU after BN
+  image normalization , L2 regularization .ReLU after BN

  Please note :- BatchNormalization, Learning rate scheduler, Drop Out are allready part of architecture( refer Session -5 Code 8).